Seeing a doctor

 Download

-Adrenaline Auto-Injectors
+Adrenaline

 Adrenaline is the first line of treatment for serious allergic reactions (anaphylaxis).
-It is available on prescription in a pre-loaded injection device (known as an adrenaline auto-injector or AAI).

 Our AllergyWise online training courses can also help, or you can watch demonstration videos on the manufacturer’s website.

-Watch our podcast on Adrenaline Auto-Injectors
+Watch our podcast on adrenaline

 How to use adrenaline auto-injectors with Dr Matt Doyle and Anaphylaxis UK's Simon Williams

-Simon talks to Dr Matt Doyle about how to use the three different types of AAI, when to use them and what to do in an emergency.
+Simon talks to Dr Matt Doyle about how to use the different types of AAI, when to use them and what to do in an emergency.

-Asthma Control
+Asthma control

 If you have asthma as well as allergies, your asthma should be well controlled.
 Poorly controlled asthma raises the chances of any allergic reaction being serious.
 If your asthma needs more treatment than usual, you should take extreme care to avoid those foods or substances that might cause a reaction.
 You will also need to discuss your asthma with your GP.
 Everyone with asthma should be seen at least once each year by their GP or asthma nurse to ensure their symptoms are well-controlled.